pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ### Publication Formats

 Books can be published on your public OMP press site in a variety of formats, including HTML, PDF, and EPUB.
-These files must be uploaded during the Production stage as “publication formats.”
+These files must be uploaded during the Production stage as **publication formats**.
 You can also create publication formats for physical hardcover and paperback copies of the book.

 The publication files must be prepared outside of OMP by a typesetter, graphic designer, or layout editor.
 Once they are ready to be published, create a publication format and then upload the file.